RuanAyram/yi_mobile_challenge/README.md

 git clone https://github.com/RuanAyram/yi_mobile_challenge
 ```

-Run this commands to create, seed database and run api locally
+Enter in the folder, then run these commands to install gems, create a database and populate, then run api locally
 ```
 cd yi_mobile_challenge